 What’s the difference between inpatient and outpatient detox?

-With inpatient detoxification, you stay at the facility 24/7 under constant supervision.
+With residential detoxification, you stay at the facility 24/7 under constant supervision.
 In outpatient detox, you return home each day.
 Inpatient is generally safer for those with severe addictions or co-occurring mental health concerns.

 Is drug detoxification painful?